cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 In this exercise you will add some content to the pods in your deployment.

+**Note**: This exercise builds upon the previous exercises.
+If you did not manage to finish the previous exercises successfully, you can use the YAML files [03_deployment.yaml](solutions/03_deployment.yaml) and [04_service.yaml](solutions/04_service.yaml) in the *solutions* folder to create a deployment with a service.
+Please use these files only if you did not manage to complete the previous exercises.

 ## Step 0: Prepare and check your environment
 Firstly, remove the deployment you created in the earlier exercise.
 Check the cheat sheet for the respective command.